 - pay particular attention to the armrests and seat as this is where your loved one’s skin has the most contact

-- the underside of the seat, and all the parts around it need to be thoroughly cleaned and disinfected as they will be exposed to the most urine and feces
+- the underside of the seat, and all the surrounding parts, need to be thoroughly cleaned and disinfected, as they will be exposed to the most urine and feces

-- after the disinfectant you should rinse throughly and wipe them dry
+- after the disinfectant, you should rinse thoroughly and wipe them dry

 - do the same for the frame